DragonMineZ/dragonminez-docs/docs/en/wiki/gettingstarted.md

      - Make sure to explore the world and find hidden secrets!
 2. **Once you're ready, you can learn the SuperForms!**
      - SuperForms are the Main Transformations for every race.
-     - To learn them, you'll have to progress in the Storyline and they'll be added to the `V` menu.
+     - To learn them, you'll have to progress in the Storyline and they'll be added to the ++v++ menu.
      - Alternatively, you can modify the config to learn make them buyable with TP.
 3. **Have fun!**
      - The main goal of DragonMine Z is to have fun and enjoy the Dragon Ball universe in Minecraft.